 Aggressive supportive care while your cat recovers is also necessary.
 This may include intravenous fluids, feeding tube, heparin (a blood thinner) may be given to prevent disseminated intravascular coagulation which can occur with this disease.
 Blood transfusion may be necessary for the severely anemic cat.

-There is no vaccine available for this disease, the best way to reduce your cat’s chances of developing this parasite is to keep him indoors to reduce exposure.
+There is no vaccine available for this disease; the best way to reduce your cat’s chances of developing this parasite is to keep him indoors to minimise exposure.